wazuh/wazuh-documentation/source/deployment-options/wazuh-from-sources/wazuh-server/index.rst

         # make -C src clean
         # make -C src clean-deps

 #.
-When the script asks what kind of installation you want, type ``manager`` to install the Wazuh server:
+When the script asks what kind of installation you want, type ``manager`` to install the Wazuh manager:

     .. code-block:: none